-We anticipate that the level of missing data will be relatively small.
-The amount of missing data will be reported for each randomised arm, and we will also compare the baseline characteristics of participants who are included in the primary analysis to ensure that any attrition has not produced any imbalance in the groups in important covariates.
+The amount of missing data will be reported for each randomised arm, and we will also compare the baseline characteristics of participants who are included in the primary analysis to ensure that any attrition has not produced any imbalance in the groups in important variables.
 To account for any possible selection bias, a logistic regression will be run to predict non-response (no outcome data received during follow-up) including all variables collected prior to randomisation.
 The primary analysis will then be repeated including as covariates all variables found to be significantly predictive of non-response to determine if this affects the parameter estimates.